Help with stress management

 Take a lot of breaks.
 According to psychologists, we can only focus adequately for 30-45 minutes.
-You may utilise a strategy like Pomodoro, which encourages you to take pauses on a regular basis.
 Don’t sit at your desk when you take a break.
-You could go for a quick stroll or even make a cup of tea!
+You could go for a quick stroll or even make a cup of tea.

 Eat healthily.
 Eat slow-release meals like bread, rice, pasta, fruit, and vegetables to maintain a healthy blood sugar level and avoid energy highs and lows.

 Consider when and where you are most productive.
-Some people may not find the library a productive location to work since they are not morning people.
 There isn’t a single optimal place or time to work; it depends on what works best for you.

-Attempt to obtain at least 8 hours of sleep every night.
+Attempt to get at least 8 hours of sleep every night.
 There are several strategies to help a good night’s sleep if you’re concerned about not being able to sleep.